 As Reinbold expressed, empathy is vital for your API strategy's well-being.
 Without enough care and consideration for user experience - whether internal or external, any product would hit a dead-end.

 Fundamentally, APIs are an abstraction of complexity.
-Successful simplification requires a thorough understanding of what’s needed and what’s not.
+Successful APIs require simplification, a thorough understanding of what’s needed and what’s not.
 For API designers, that demands a deep appreciation for the experience of the developer who will use the API as well as their ultimate consumers.
 Without thoughtful design at the outset, it may prove impossible’ to remove the barriers to API success.

 6. Make Magic as the APIs Multiply

-In a world where APIs are in an increasingly high-demand, there is a high pressure to create and develop quickly, but that can lead to technical debt and issues later on.
+In a world where APIs are in increasingly high-demand and API industrial work is on the rise, there is a high pressure to create and develop quickly, but that can lead to technical debt and issues later on.
 Care must be taken to establish a holistic strategy of API development, implementation, adoption, and monitoring.

 "The fundamental purpose of an API is to connect applications — so don't let the implementation process create organizational disconnects," said James Higginbotham, CEO, and founder of API consultancy LaunchAny, on our API Intersection Podcast.